A residual-based finite element surrogate solver for elliptic partial differential equations: FD-CON: Finite Difference Convolutional Operator Network

-For homogeneous Dirichlet boundary conditions, $|\cdot|_{1,h}$ is computed from the interior values with the boundary understood as zero, and it is well known that the associated discrete bilinear form is equivalent to this seminorm:
+For homogeneous Dirichlet boundary conditions, this seminorm is computed using the interior values with boundary values understood as zero.
+It is well known that the associated discrete bilinear form is equivalent to this seminorm:

 More precisely, there exist positive constants $c_I$ and $C_I$, independent of $h$, such that for all interior vectors $\boldsymbol{v}_I$,

 For a single input, the FD-CON loss functions \eqref{eq:interior_loss} and \eqref{eq:dirichlet_loss} can be written as